-Further, in this digital era it is also reasonable to expect that a consolidated handbook of the laws governing the digital space should also be available for download free of cost on the website of DOT/TRAI.
-This handbook will include all specifications, annexures and other documents referred to in the acts, rules, regulations, license terms and conditions etc. (such as the TEC specifications) for the players in the communication space.
+Further, in this digital era it is also reasonable to expect that a consolidated handbook of the laws governing the digital space should also be available for download free of cost.
+This handbook should also include all specifications, annexures and other documents referred to in the acts, rules, regulations, license terms and conditions etc. (such as the TEC specifications).